zebrium/ze-cli/ze_batch_uploads.md

 # Zebrium batch uploads and ze CLI
-Zebrium batch uploads provide a way for grouping one or more related uploads so that they can be monitored and managed later as unit.
+Zebrium batch uploads provide a way for grouping one or more related uploads so that they can be monitored and managed later as a unit.
 Each batch has a unique id used to identify the batch.

 ## Batch Uploads vs Service Groups